 ANNUALLY, 15000 TONS OF WASTE PET BOTTLES ARE PRODUCED IN NEPAL OUT OF WHICH ONLY 12000 TONS OF WASTE PET BOTTLES ARE RECOLLECTED AND 10000 TONS OF THEM ARE EXPORTED ILLEGALLY.

 We recognize waste workers as the primary agents of change for the environment.
 They are important players in the recycling industry and we acknowledge their hard work and contribution.
 Through Recycler Saathi, we provide them with health insurance, awareness, medical consultations as well as trainings to enhance their level of skills.
-Not just sanitation workers but their families are also major beneficiaries of the programs.
+Not just waste workers, workers but their families are also major beneficiaries of the programs.

-Most of our projects run in collaboration and partnership with different stakeholders such as the government, corporations, schools, colleges and local communities.
+Most of our projects run in collaboration and partnership with different stakeholders such as the government, corporations, schools, colleges, and local communities.
 We love to connect with new institutions and build ideas for better activities and their impacts.

 SOCIO- ECONOMIC PROGRESS OF OUR WASTE WORKERS AND OTHER STAKEHOLDERS IS OUR TOP PRIORITY